sneuensc/mapache/config/README.md

 # Sample file
-Specifies the location of the sample file.
-By default, it is `config/samples.txt`
+Specify the location of the samples in the sample file, `config/samples.txt`, by default.

 ```
 sample_file: config/samples.txt
 ```

-The sample file lists is a table listing the relationship between `fastq files`, `libraries` and `samples`.
+The sample file is a table listing the relationship between `fastq files`, `libraries` and `samples`.
 The order of the columns is free, but the column names have to be exact. **ID, LB and SM names should not contain points ('.')**:

 sample file for single-end libraries:
 ```